-You need to obtain permission to post on the class groups.
-This can be done by sending your message to your liaison parent who will then get the necessary permission and will then post the message on your class group.
+- You need to obtain permission to post on the class groups.
+This can be done by sending your message to your liaison parent who will then get the necessary permission and will then post the message on your class group. - If you wish to ask a question, please send a private message directly to the Liaison mother or phone the school office on 033 413 2677.